SaiVeena258/Sai-Veena-Kurella_Learning/README.md

 API, JDBC, JPA.<br>
 Users and Posts Rest Api application.<br>
 Exploration of lomboks and custom queries.<br>
-Complete ReactJs project with backend using Spring Boot.
+Complete ReactJs project with backend using Spring Boot.<br>
+Mockito and Docker.